Leri pleonosteosis: Presentation

 Thickening of the skin may occur in a fashion similar to that occurs in scleroderma.
 The thumbs may be angled in a lateral direction (valgus deformity).
 The knees may be angled backwards (genu recurvatum).
 Abnormalities of the upper spinal cord may also occur.

 Genetics

-It is inherited in an autosomal dominant fashion.The pathogenesis of this condition appears to be due to over expression of two genes - GDF6 and SDC2.
+It is inherited in an autosomal dominant fashion.
+The pathogenesis of this condition appears to be due to over expression of two genes: GDF6 and SDC2.
 These genes are located on the long arm of chromosome 8(8q22.1).

 Diagnosis

+Diagnosis for Leri pleonostosis can be made by clinical evaluation, taking patient history, characteristic physical findings, and imaging.

 Treatment

+Treatment of Leri pleonostosis is based on the symptoms of the affected individual, and can include physical therapy and genetic counseling.